younaman/Serverless-tools/README.md

 Then copy the folder "fc2" to the corresponding location of the reference function library.
 Ensure you have installed all necessary Python libraries for running the script.

+2.(Optional)**Register Aliyun Account and Install Function Compute Applications**

+If you do not have an Alibaba Cloud account, please register an account, obtain access key and install serverless applications in Function Compute.

-2. **Create the Input File**
+3. **Create the Input File**
-Create `aliyun_input.txt` file with the appropriate values corresponding to your environment.The content format of aliyun_input.txt is as follows:
+Create `aliyun_input.txt` file with the appropriate values corresponding to your environment, and place this file in the same directory as 'aliyun_escalate.py'.
+The content format of aliyun_input.txt is as follows:

 ```plaintext
 <Access Key ID>